Indian 2: Critical response

-Shubhra Gupta of The Indian Express gave 1/5 stars and wrote "Indian 2 is nothing but a three hour time suck, where I was bored out of my wits.
-The end credits tell us that there’s going to be a third part.
+Shubhra Gupta of The Indian Express gave 1/5 stars and wrote,"Indian 2 is nothing but a three-hour time suck, where I was bored out of my wits.
+The end credits tell us that there's going to be a third part.
 Help."
-Latha Srinivasan of Hindustan Times wrote "Indian 2 desperately tries to combine the old and the new, to present to us a story that’ll be appealing to the younger audience.
-Kamal Haasan says he’s fighting for India’s second Independence in the film.
-But the audience is left fighting to figure out what’s good in this misfire of a film."
+Latha Srinivasan of Hindustan Times wrote "Indian 2 desperately tries to combine the old and the new, to present to us a story that'll be appealing to the younger audience.
+Kamal Haasan says he's fighting for India's second Independence in the film.
+But the audience is left fighting to figure out what's good in this misfire of a film."
 Gopinath Rajendran of The Hindu wrote "More than #ComeBackIndian, we hope Indian 3 will be a comeback for the veteran filmmaker [Shankar] and the legendary actor [Kamal Haasan]."

-Reviewing the dubbed Hindi version, Devash Sharma of Filmfare gave 3.5/5 stars and wrote "It's Kamal’s film all the way and his screen presence and acting chops make you forget the haphazard screenplay.
+Reviewing the dubbed Hindi version, Devash Sharma of Filmfare gave 3.5/5 stars and wrote, "It's Kamal's film all the way, and his screen presence and acting chops make you forget the haphazard screenplay.
 Siddharth too is in fine form as a young man with a conscience who wants to do the right thing but is unsure of his actions afterwards.
 Rakul Preet Singh plays the supportive girlfriend to a T and perhaps would have a better arc in the sequel."
 Titas Chowdhury of News18 gave 2/5 stars and wrote "Hindustani 2 is a great attempt but it loses itself in its own ambitions.
 Known for taking risks, S Shankar chooses to stay in his comfort zone with this film."
-Nandini Ramnath of Scroll.in wrote "The aim is to be “pan-Indian”.
-The result is a bloated, brutish film that rejects non-violent solutions to corruption (“elections do not represent change but an exchange).
-Senapathy’s tactics didn’t failed the first time round.
+Nandini Ramnath of Scroll.in wrote "The aim is to be "pan-Indian".
+The result is a bloated, brutish film that rejects non-violent solutions to corruption ("elections do not represent change but an exchange).
+Senapathy's tactics didn't fail the first time round.
 The success rate is even lower in the sequel."

-Reviewing the dubbed Telugu version, Banda Kalyan of Samayam gave 2.5/5 and wrote "Technically Indian 2 is good.
+Reviewing the dubbed Telugu version, Banda Kalyan of Samayam gave 2.5/5 and wrote, "Technically Indian 2 is good.
 Shankar used the technical team well.
 The visuals, however, feel grander.
 Shankar's mark appears on the songs.
-But those songs do not seem to work to listen and watch again. are not visible AR Rahman's music for Bharateeyudu will remain forever."
+But those songs do not seem to work to listen to and watch again. are not visible AR Rahman's music for Bharateeyudu will remain forever."

-In response to the negative reviews, particularly criticism towards the three hours lengthy runtime, 20 minutes of the runtime was removed on the second day of the film's release and began screening in theatres on the third day, leaving the final runtime as 2 hours and 40 minutes.
+In response to the negative reviews, particularly criticism towards the three-hour-long runtime, 20 minutes of the runtime were removed on the second day of the film's release and began screening in theatres on the third day, leaving the final runtime as 2 hours and 40 minutes.

-Box office

-Indian 2 grossed ₹50 crore on its opening day, which was the highest first day gross for a Tamil film in 2024, with over ₹25 crore from India.
-The film became the second highest opening day gross for both Haasan and Shankar, behind Vikram (2022) and 2.0 (2018).
-The film faced a 29 percent drop on its second day with its two-day domestic gross at ₹42 crore.